-At the age of 13 she began dating.
+At the age of 13 she started dating.
 And every time it was love “to the grave”.
 She even was going to marry her uncle (!).
 Of course they didn’t get a permit.

 On February 26, 1912 Lilya married poet-futurist and poetry critic Osip Brik.

 Soon the couple moved to St. Petersburg, where in 1915 Lilya met poet Vladimir Mayakovsky.
 They began dating, but Lilya remained married to Osip.
 Their house was an analogue of literary salons, which was visited by writers, art and culture figures.
 You know, Maya Plisetskaya and Rodion Shchedrin often visited literary evenings.

 Mayakovsky and the Briks became inseparable, they lived together in one flat.

-In 1918, Mayakovsky wrote the scenario for the movie “Chained by the Film”, in which he played a role of an artist and Lilya played a ballet dancer.
+Besides, Mayakovsky wrote the scenario for the movie Enchanted by the Film, in which he played along with his beloved woman.

-From 1922-1928 Lily Brik was involved in publishing the magazine ‘LEF’ (Leftist Front of Arts) and her portrait by Alexander Rodchenko appeared on the cover.
+From 1922 to 1928 Lilya was involved in publishing of the LEF magazine (Leftist Front of Arts) and her portrait by Alexander Rodchenko appeared on the cover.

-In 1930 Mayakovsky shot himself.
-Some authors consider that his passion for Lilya was one of the motives that drove Mayakovsky to suicide.
+On April 14, 1930 Mayakovsky committed suicide.
 Lilya was on a trip in Europe and couldn’t save him as twice before.

-Lilya said that she had four husbands: Osip Brik, Mayakovsky, V. Primakov (a prominent Soviet military commander, who was shot in 1937) and Vasily Katanyan.
-Lilya spent forty years together with her last husband.
+According to Lilya, she had four husbands: Osip Brik, Mayakovsky, V. Primakov (a prominent Soviet military commander, who was shot in 1937) and Vasily Katanyan.
+By the way, Lilya lived together with her last husband forty years.

-Lily was a model for portraits by such famous artists as Marc Chagall, Alexander Tyshler, Alexander Rodchenko, David Burlyuk, Fernand Leger, and Henri Matisse.
+Great artists, including Marc Chagall, Alexander Tyshler, Alexander Rodchenko, David Burlyuk, Fernand Leger, Henri Matisse, painted her portraits.